-Idaho Teacher Allegedly Feeds Puppy To Snapping Turtle In Front Of Students, Robert Crosland Is Not On Leave
+Idaho Teacher Reportedly Feeds Puppy To Snapping Turtle In Front Of Students, Robert Crosland Still Teaching

-A junior high school teacher fed a puppy to a snapping turtle in front of children, in what school officials are calling a “regrettable incident,” CBS News is reporting.
+A junior high school teacher allegedly fed a puppy to a snapping turtle in front of children, in what school officials are calling a “regrettable” incident, CBS News is reporting.
 As of this writing, the teacher, Robert Crosland, has not faced any disciplinary action.

-For now, conflicting reports paint a confusing picture of what happened back on March 7.
-According to CBS News, Crosland was teaching an after-school animal-feeding program at Preston Junior High School when the incident occurred.
-However, in reports from closer to Idaho, from both East Idaho News and KSTU-TV (Salt Lake City), it appears that the incident took place in a non-school-approved setting.
+Back on March 7, Crosland, a science teacher at Preston Junior High School, was feeding his classroom animals when the incident occurred.
+However, in reports from closer to Idaho, from both East Idaho News and KSTU-TV (Salt Lake City), it appears that the incident took place outside of classroom instruction or official after-school activities.
+Rather, Crosland’s actions took place on his own time and in front of students who wanted to be there.
 That’s what Preston School District 201 Superintendent Marc Gee told the News.

 “The event occurred well after students had been dismissed and was not a part of any school-directed program.”

-Also not clear is whether or not the puppy was living or dead when it was fed to the snapping turtle.
+Also unclear is whether or not the puppy was living or dead when it was fed to the snapping turtle.
 Local animal activist Jill Parrish, who filed a police report of animal cruelty after learning of the incident, suggests to KSTU that the puppy was alive when fed to the turtle.

 “Allowing children to watch an innocent baby puppy scream because it is being fed to an animal.
 That is violence.
 That is not okay.”